top of page

 Soil Moisture Sensors

-How they work: These sensors measure the soil’s moisture content and can be integrated with irrigation systems to automate watering based on soil needs.
+How they work: Soil moisture sensors are innovative tools that measure the moisture content in the soil.
+They can be integrated with your irrigation system to automate watering based on the actual needs of your plants.

 Subsurface Irrigation

-What it is: Subsurface irrigation delivers water directly to the root zone through buried tubes or emitters.
+What it is: Subsurface irrigation is a method that delivers water directly to the root zone of plants through buried tubes or emitters.
+This technique is particularly effective for conserving water and ensuring that plants receive moisture where they need it most.

 Conclusion